Email Us

 5. The characteristics of primary MSCs and passaged MSCs are different

-To explore the similarities and differences between cultured MSCs and primary MSCs, this data was further compared with published scRNA-seq data from human primary umbilical cord MSCs (UCMSCs) and BMMSCs, as well as cultured endometrial MSCs, an integrated analysis was performed.
-The results showed that MSCs from different tissue cultures had similar subpopulation composition.
-The primary BMMSC-specific cell population (cluster 7) highly expresses hematopoietic stem cell-niche factor genes, including CXCL12 and ANGPT1, and is therefore called the HSC-niche support cluster.
-Primary BMMSCs may have lost gene expression activity associated with HSC-niche support after in vitro culture, which is consistent with previous findings that MSCs lost HSC-niche function during culture.
-In addition, the expression levels and expression ratios of MSCs markers CD73/NT5E, CD90/THY1 and CD44 were higher in cultured cells than in primary MSCs.
-This suggests that these properties of MSCs may increase during culture.
-In summary, this study not only reveal the molecular and functional heterogeneity of cultured MSCs, but also provide a foundation for exploring their unique heterogeneity.
+To explore the similarities and differences between cultured MSCs and primary MSCs, this dataset was further compared with published scRNA-seq data from human primary umbilical cord MSCs (UCMSCs) and BMMSCs, as well as cultured endometrial MSCs, followed by integrated analysis.
+The results showed that MSCs from different tissues had similar subpopulation compositions.
+A primary BMMSC-specific population (Cluster 7) highly expressed hematopoietic stem cell-niche factor genes, including CXCL12 and ANGPT1, and was thus called the HSC-niche support cluster.
+Primary BMMSCs may lose gene expression activity associated with HSC-niche support after in vitro culture, which is consistent with previous findings that MSCs lost HSC-niche function during in vitro culture.
+In addition, the levels and expression ratios of MSCs markers (CD73/NT5E, CD90/THY1, CD44) were higher in cultured cells than in primary MSCs.
+This suggests that these properties of MSCs may increase during in vitro culture.
+In summary, this study not only reveals the molecular and functional heterogeneity of cultured MSCs, but also provide a foundation for exploring their unique heterogeneity.